Pee Dee fireworks shop enjoys booming sales ahead of New Year’s Eve

 Hunt said she has worked at Jabs since 2000.
 During that time, she’s interacted with many customers.

 “Wow, this is like a Walmart,” she said they say.
-“It’s a Walmart fireworks, and they be excited to get the fireworks that go way up in the air.”
+“It’s a Walmart fireworks, and they be excited about getting the fireworks that go way up in the air.”

 Some of her customer’s favorites include the Hydrogen Bomb and OBM Gram Cakes, which shoot up to 200 feet in the air.